MatijaBas/rugby-shop/README.md

 ## Design Choices

-The Rugby Shop website has a stylistic design with discrete and warm colors, inspiring images and simple buttons.
+The Rugby Shop website has a stylistic design with remebarable colors, inspiring images and simple buttons.

 ### Fonts
 - The primary font [Merriweather](https://fonts.google.com/specimen/Merriweather?query=me) provides an artistic feeling, but are at the same time easy to read, which I think suits the purpose of the page and it´s audience.

-My discrete & warm color design choices goes well together with the background image, and are listed here:
+My memorable color design choices goes well together with the background image, and are listed here:

 Color for the navbar | Color for the footer | Color for the New Collection carousel | Color for landing page | Color for about us text
 --- | --- | --- | --- | ---